NSF-RESUME/aero/README.md

 Prerequisite:

 ```
-pip install -e . # Ensure you are in the root reposity
+pip install -e . # Ensure you are in the root repository
 ```

 Examples: